What Is AI? its more than you think

 AI is software that learns from huge amounts of data to do tasks that normally need human brains.
-In 2025 it can write text, create pictures, drive cars, and help doctors, but it’s still just a very clever tool, not a thinking being.
+In 2026 it can write text, create pictures, drive cars, help doctors diagnose illnesses, translate languages in real time, and even compose music that sounds professional.
+Yet it is still just a very clever tool, not a thinking being.
+It does not have thoughts, feelings, or consciousness the way humans do.
+Think of it like a super-smart calculator that got really good at guessing the next word, the next pixel, or the next decision based on everything it has ever seen.

 The Three Levels of AI